 Please note that the documentation provided for download contains more information than the one written on this place here.
 For instance, the Operating Manual describes how you can decide whether the power of your machine is sufficient to demodulate DAB without interruptions, or the necessary adjustments in QIRX to enable DAB reception even on less powerful computers.
-Check it out!
+We plan to update the documentation, as it is rather outdated.

 QIRX is able to work in the following environments: